KachiAlex/cbt/CHECK_STATUS.md

 ### ✅ **2.
 Backend Optimization**
 - `render.yaml` created with optimized build settings
 - `.npmrc` created to suppress npm warnings
-- `Dockerfile` created for proper deployment
+- `Dockerfile` created and optimized for Render deployment
 - `.dockerignore` created to optimize build
+- `package-lock.json` generated for consistent builds
 - Build command updated to use `--omit=dev`

 ## 🚨 **Still Need to Fix:**